smbutterfield/ibmt17-18/_18-chromatic-chords/a1-ex-neapolitan.md

 abc: true
 ---

-In the modal interchange video from Unit 17b, you may have noticed that one of the progressions used a bII chord.
-In the same unit, we then looked at a similar usage of the bII in the excerpt from Mahler Symphony No. 2.
-In both cases the bII was acting as a functional substitution for a dominant function (or possibly a plagal cadential function).
-It shared many common tones with a vii<sup>o7</sup> chord, and these tendency tones followed the voice-leading resolutions that you would expect of a vii vii<sup>o7</sup>.

-The bII is a commonly used chord, but its most common usage is not as a dominant function.
 Analyze and listen to the following short progressions.
-In each case, what function does the bII have?
-If you were to compare it to a different chord that normally fulfills that function, which chord is has the most commonalities with the bII?
+There are three progressions in major and then three similar progressions in the parallel minor.
+Start your analysis with leadsheet symbols and then provide Roman numerals.
+(You may want to refer back to Unit 17a to review the finer points of using the Roman numeral system.)
+In each progression below, there is a chromatic chord that will stand out.
+What is its function in each case? (e.g. tonic, passing, etc.) If you were to compare it to a diatonic or chromatic chord that normally fulfills this function, which chord shares the most commonalities with it?
 (Hint: Think about the inversion and choice of doubled notes.)
 Does it seem most "at home" in major or minor?

 {% capture ex1 %}X:1
-T:Standard progressions using the bII
+T:Standard progressions using the Neapolitan
 M:4/4
 L:1/2
 Q:1/4=90